rhebrero/Analisis/DDM/SimpleGenAnalysis/analyzers/README.md

 python3 runSimpleGenTriggerSim_RPVvsBenchmark_eos.py --smuon

 # to submit to batch, one can use the submit script:
-python python lxplusCondorSubmit.py --inputFile jobs.sh --ciemat --pnfs # the arguments are optional, but needed to run at CIEMAT (and read from pnfs) python python lxplusCondorSubmit.py --inputFile test.sh --ciemat --pnfs # the arguments are optional, but needed to run at CIEMAT (and read from pnfs)
+python lxplusCondorSubmit.py --inputFile jobs.sh --ciemat --pnfs # the arguments are optional, but needed to run at CIEMAT (and read from pnfs) python lxplusCondorSubmit.py --inputFile test.sh --ciemat --pnfs # the arguments are optional, but needed to run at CIEMAT (and read from pnfs)

 ```